ninarao/webvtt_metadata/README.md

 - ``-r`` or ``--reviewed``: Creates/updates FADGI header for human-reviewed input files
 - ``-p`` or ``--parentfiles`` ``[path/to/parentfolder]``: Check directory of parent files for associated header data (requires CSV to match input WebVTT file with parent WebVTT file)

+For non-local elements, the script uses metadata from the csv first, then from the source header, then from the parent header; local elements merge in the same way except metadata for [reviewer] and [editing method] are retained from each source.

 ## CSV template
 The template includes all strongly recommended elements and optional elements: